 Special Students.
 Students who are not eligible for classification as regular or irregular students may make application for enrollment as special students.
 This classification is intended principally for local pastors who desire to enroll for special courses of study.
 Missionaries on furlough are encouraged to make application under this classification if not eligible for any other.
 The Credits Committee is empowered to enroll other than local pastors as special students when, in its judgment, unusual circumstances justify consideration of the applicant as a special case.
 In addition to other special students, a limited number of men may be enrolled as special students subject to reclassification by action of the Credits Committee, provided they take the full course.
-Application for admission as a special student are given dormitory or apartment space and student employment only after regular and irregular students are accommodated.
+Application for admission as a special student follows the same procedure as that of an irregular student.
+Special students are given dormitory or apartment space and student employment only after regular and irregular students are accommodated.